Online Open-set Semi-supervised Object Detection with Dual Competing Head: Experiments

+\textbf{Effect of different unlabeled data combinations.} We further show the effectiveness of our method using different combinations of unlabeled data.
+We use COCO-Open with 40 ID classes and 4000 labeled images.
+Then, we consider different unlabeled data combinations of ID, ID+MIX, and ID+MIX+OOD sets.
+The results in Fig.~\ref{fig:coco_id}(a) show that 1) we once again demonstrate that OOD samples are detrimental to the SSOD task, as the performance of UT continuously decreases when introducing more OOD instances, while OSSOD methods can alleviate this problem.
+2) With the increase of OOD instances, the performance of the previous OSSOD method also declined, which suggests that our method is more robust.
+Meanwhile, although there is no ID foreground in the OOD set, it can provide additional backgrounds to enhance the effectiveness of the object detector.
+This might be the reason for the slight improvement of our method from ID+MIX to ID+MIX+OOD.

-\textbf{Comparison with the previous OSSOD method.} We first show the effectiveness of our method on the large-scale data combination of MS-COCO and OpenImagesv5.
-For a fair comparison, the backbone of our detector is also initiated with DINO~\cite{caron2021emerging} pre-trained weights.
-The result in Table~\ref{tab:openimage} shows that our method improves the performance of the Unbiased Teacher significantly, from 41.81 mAP to 44.07 mAP, and gets the state-of-the-art performance.
+\textbf{Comparsion on the large-scale dataset.} Moreover, we show the effectiveness of our method on the large-scale data combination of MS-COCO and OpenImagesv5.
+We apply DINO pre-trained weight in this experiment following the offline OSSOD, while we use ImageNet pre-trained weight in other experiments.
+The result in Table~\ref{tab:openimage} shows that our method can also significantly improve the performance and achieve state-of-the-art under this challenging task.

-\textbf{Different combinations of unlabeled sets.} We also report the performances on different combinations of the COCO-Open dataset.
-Note that we did not directly compare the performance of our method with previous methods on COCO-Open since we don't know their selected ID classes and labeled data, and the results can vary greatly depending on this.
-In the following experiments, we use ImageNet~\cite{deng2009imagenet} pre-trained weights instead of DINO for a fair comparison since it is the original setting of the Unbiased Teacher.
-And we found that simply using the DINO pre-trained weights can improve the detection performance.

-We evaluated the performance of our method by using different combinations of labeled and unlabeled data.
-We sample 4000 labeled data from the ID set and use unlabeled data from the pure ID set, ID+MIX set, and ID+MIX+OOD set.
-The results in Table~\ref{tab:coco_idmixood} show that our method not only works better on open-set unlabeled data but also can slightly improve the performance on pure-ID data.

-From the result, we also found that even using only the SSOD method, increasing the number of OOD data will not always decrease the performance (in our experiments, the result of ID+MIX+OOD is better than ID and ID+MIX).
-The reason may be that there are more valuable ID data in the MIX set than the OOD data.
-Additionally, the OOD set may contain some ignored ID instances or certain OOD classes that have semantic similarities with ID classes, which can help to improve the training results on limited labeled data.

-\textbf{Different degrees of supervision.} We also evaluated our method by varying the number of labeled images.
-We ran each experiment two times with different random seeds and reported the standard deviation.
-Table~\ref{tab:coco_labelnumber} shows the performance on the ID+MIX set of COCO-Open with 40 ID classes and 1000/2000/4000 labeled images.
-The result shows that our method can improve the performance on different degrees of labeled data.

-\textbf{Varying numbers of ID classes.} In addition, we evaluated our method by varying the number of ID classes.
-We ran each experiment two times with different random seeds and reported the standard deviation.
-Table~\ref{tab:coco_classnumber} shows the performance on the ID+MIX set of COCO-Open with different randomly selected ID classes, all with 4000 labeled images.
-The result shows that our method is also effective with different ID classes.